 AUSTRAC contracts list

-Pursuant to the Senate Order on non-corporate Commonwealth entity contracts the following table sets out contracts entered into by the Australian Transaction Reports and Analysis Centre (AUSTRAC), which provide for a consideration to the value of $100,000 or more (GST inclusive) and which:
+Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, AUSTRAC is required to provide a list of contracts entered into that are valued at $100,000 or more (GST inclusive) and which:

-Most of the contracts listed contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.
+These contracts contain confidentiality provisions of a general nature that are designed to protect the confidential information of the parties that may be obtained or generated in carrying out the contract.

 The reasons for including such clauses include: